saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 ### Bundle product OrderItem

 In case the OrderItem is for bundle product.
 During the fulfillment process, PRODUCT_COMPONENT of the budles products are reserved `OrderItemShipGrpInvRes`,  picked `PickListItem` and shipped `ShipmentItem`.

-### Key Points

-*   **Targeted Rejection:** The service focuses on rejecting only the specified order item within the given ship group(s).
-*   **Inventory and Order Management:** It handles inventory reservation cancellations, facility changes, and order history updates.
-*   **OrderFacilityChange:** Record changes between an orderItem and its fulfillment facilityit.
-It might trigger a need to re-evaluate the order's fulfillment at the current facility.

 ### **OrderHistory**